 However, keto diets encourage satiety due to their higher fat and protein content (3).

-Massive reductions in triglycerides:
+Reductions in triglycerides:

 Triglycerides are one of the major risk factors for cardiovascular disease.
 Carbohydrate restriction leads to lower triglyceride levels (4).

-Keto helps manage brain-related diseases and illnesses:
+Keto may be beneficial for managing certain brain-related diseases and illnesses:

 Ketogenic diets can be therapeutic for a variety of brain conditions, whether severe chronic diseases or mild problems.

-Significant increase in HDL levels:
+A significant increase in HDL levels:

 Lower intake of carbohydrate combined with higher fat consumption tends to increase high-density lipoprotein (HDL) levels.